Magnetic Molecular Energizer (MME)

 Suitable Candidates for MME

-Our IRB permits us to treat individuals with Neurological, Orthopedic, and Cardiovascular disease states, as well as to address liver dysfunction and pain in any location.
-AMRI of NW Ohio is located within a Cardiology practice, Comprehensive Heart Care, as a sister therapy to EECP, which we have relied on over the past 7 years to treat over 700 patients with recurrent, inoperable, or treatment refractory coronary disease.
+Our IRB permits us to research treat individuals with Neurological, Orthopedic, and Cardiovascular disease states, as well as to address liver dysfunction and pain in any location.
+AMRI of NW Ohio is located within a Cardiology practice, Comprehensive Heart Care, as a sister therapy to EECP, which we have relied on over the past 13 years to treat over 1000 patients with recurrent, inoperable, or treatment refractory coronary disease.
 Our focus at AMRI of NW Ohio will be to research the use of MME in advanced heart disease.
 We will not just treat you with MME; rather we will treat you with MME placed on a foundation of nutritional, and as needed, pharmacologic measures.
-Dr. Roberts has been practicing Cardiology for 18 years, and his knowledge and experience will be applied to your condition.
+Dr. Roberts has been practicing Cardiology for 23 years, and his knowledge and experience will be applied to your condition.
 We are interested in, and basically insist on, taking a comprehensive approach - this is the pathway to good treatment outcomes in any area of medicine.
 If you have a non-Cardiovascular condition that is likely to respond to MME, especially if you live in our area, we can and will treat you to the best of our ability.
 Here we will need the records of the other physicians who have examined you, and we may ask your permission to obtain input from other practitioners or other MME providers (why not draw on the experience of others).
 If you are from out of town and your primary problem is Orthopedic, Neurological, or Gastrointestinal, you might want to consider receiving MME at a center staffed by practitioners of those disciplines.
-We do not claim expertise in non-Cardiovascular disease, but if you want us to try to help you we will do our best.
+We do not claim expertise in non-Cardiovascular disease states.

-Conditions that have been treated successfully with MME are outlined below; in blue are the conditions that we at AMRI of NW Ohio have treated with MME.
-Remember, we consider MME to be a research therapy - just because we have successfully treated one or more patients with a given problem doesn't mean that you will necessarily respond in the same manner.
-Conditions related to those listed below may also respond.
+Conditions that have been treated with MME are outlined below; in blue are the conditions that we at AMRI of NW Ohio have treated with MME.
+We have decided to focus our efforts on the use of MME in individuals with Cardiovascular Disease - this is where MME works best and this is where we can help people the most.
+Remember, we consider MME to be a research therapy - just because MME has helped one or more patients with a given problem doesn't mean that you will necessarily respond in the same manner.

 Description of the MME Procedure